 No Peeling with Tretinoin?

-Peeling, redness, and irritation are undesirable side effects during retinization, but they are neither signs of efficacy nor predictors of long-time results.
-Every skin is unique and if you can use tretinoin without any side effects from the beginning, consider yourself lucky.
+Peeling, redness, and irritation are undesirable side effects during retinization, but they are neither signs of efficacy nor predictors of long-term results.
+Every skin is unique, and if you can use tretinoin without any side effects from the beginning, consider yourself lucky.

 Also, there is no relationship between the degrees of efficacy and the degree of irritation [7].

-Bottom line: Don’t worry if you are not getting irritation from tretinoin at the start of treatment – it doesn’t mean it’s not working.
+Don’t worry if you are not getting irritation from tretinoin at the start of treatment; it doesn’t mean it’s not working.

 Example Tretinoin Routine